 To minimize the discomfort of Fraxel® laser treatment, a topical anesthetic is applied beforehand, and cold air is directed at the areas being lasered.
 Immediately after treatment the skin feels as if it is sunburned and the treated areas can be swollen.
 Swelling is usually resolved by two days later, and the redness, roughness and peeling will resolve in less than a week and can be covered with makeup if desired.
 You will notice improved, more even tone and smoother texture at this point, and the skin texture continues to improve over months, as deeper collagen formation and remodeling occur.

-Complications from Fraxel® treatment (mainly an increase or decrease in pigment) are rare, but their risk is increased in tanned skin, so Dr. Black and Brooke Smart, FNP recommend no sun exposure to the area to be treated for four weeks prior to each procedure.
+Complications from Fraxel® treatment (mainly an increase or decrease in pigment) are rare, but their risk is increased in tanned skin, so Dr. Black, Brooke Smart, FNP and Cheryl Sundlov, PA-C recommend no sun exposure to the area to be treated for four weeks prior to each procedure.
 Also, the laser-treated areas are more sensitive to sunlight for a few weeks, so a broad spectrum sunscreen is recommended at all times.
-Dr. Black and Brooke typically recommend that Fraxel® treatment be done in the fall, winter or spring, since avoidance of sun exposure following treatment is so important to achieve the best results.
+Dr. Black, Brooke and Cheryl typically recommend that Fraxel® treatment be done in the fall, winter or spring, since avoidance of sun exposure following treatment is so important to achieve the best results.

 How can I maintain my results?

 The most important step in maintaining the results of your Fraxel® treatment is applying sunscreen daily.
 Vitamin C serums, retinols, growth factor peptides and alpha hydroxy acid skin care products can complement the benefits of Fraxel® resurfacing.
-Dr. Alison Black and Brooke Smart, FNP can help you design an effective regimen to help maintain your fresher, rejuvenated appearance after Fraxel® resurfacing.
+Dr. Alison Black, Brooke Smart, FNP and Cheryl Sundlov, PA-C can help you design an effective regimen to help maintain your fresher, rejuvenated appearance after Fraxel® resurfacing.

-Call Las Colinas Dermatology at 972.432.0300 and we will be glad to answer any questions and schedule a consultation with Dr. Alison Black or Brooke Smart, FNP to see how the Fraxel® Re:store treatment can give you fresh, glowing skin.
+Call Las Colinas Dermatology at 972.432.0300 and we will be glad to answer any questions and schedule a consultation with Dr. Alison Black, Brooke Smart, FNP or Cheryl Sundlov, PA-C to see how the Fraxel® Re:store treatment can give you fresh, glowing skin.